Five things to know about Seahawks running back Mike Davis: ‘I just wanted to prove that I belong’

 Indeed, Davis’ receiving ability — he has six catches on six targets with the Seahawks — allows him to stay on the field on third downs and in two-minute situations.

 Seattle reluctantly waived the 5-9, 217-pound Davis at the cutdown to 53 and when he cleared waivers the Seahawks brought him back to the practice squad.
+He was activated when C.J.
+Prosise was put on Injured Reserve and the Seahawks decided to give him a shot to see if he could give life to a rushing game that’s been stagnant all season.

 “Seattle was the only team that believed in me, gave me a chance,’’ Davis said.
 “And when the opportunity came I just knew I had to make the most of it.
 So in my head when I’m out there playing, it’s like ‘nobody else even looked at me.
 Nobody else even cared about me.’’’

-5, One last thing — he loves shoes.
+5. One last thing — he loves shoes

 Davis said he has been collecting shoes for years and has more than 100 pair.